Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Prioritize regional & seasonal: Align menus with the season and regional availability.

-• Make plant-based options visible: Do not “hide” vegetarian/vegan options, but offer them as full main courses.
+• Make plant-based options visible: Offer vegetarian/vegan options as full main courses.

-• Label allergens transparently: Uniform allergen and ingredient info system at all stands.
+• Clearly label allergens: Uniform allergen and ingredient info system at all stands.

-• Enable drinking water & refills: Where organizationally permitted, clearly signpost drinking water/refill points; this reduces single-use needs.
+• Enable drinking water & refills: Where organizationally allowed, clearly signpost drinking water/refill points; this reduces single-use needs.

 • Brief teams briefly: A short briefing on reusables, returns, separation, and allergen communication increases quality and reduces errors.